zencart/documentation/content/user/new_user_topics/new_misc.md

 ### How do I change the "Congratulations! you have successfully installed..."
 Message?

-If you want to change `Congratulations!
-You have successfully installed your Zen Cart; E-Commerce Solution` with your own text, do the following:
+The default `Congratulations!
+You have successfully installed your Zen Cart; E-Commerce Solution` text is rendered as an `H1` tag in the site template's HTML code.
+It is a perfect opportunity to provide some rich SEO text related to your store/business.
+It is best to put something useful here, instead of merely deleting it.

+To edit this important text, do the following:

 Open the `includes/languages/english/index.php` file and find the following code: